lucasgonze/wg-evolution/focus-areas/community-growth/contribution-attribution.md

 6. [How diverse is the community of contributors working on a project?](https://github.com/chaoss/wg-diversity-inclusion/tree/master/demographic-data)

 ## Implementation
 Most contributions can be implicitly attributed using trace data, and these attributions are reflected in other metrics.
 However, this metric relies heavily on data that is volunteered by contributors and interpreted by project leadership.
-The implementation of this metric demands that the human in the loop determine what organizations, and what individual contributors a contribution is attributed to.
+The implementation of this metric demands that the human in the loop determine attribution for organizations and individual contributors.
 Each individual contributor should be offered the opportunity to indicate what firm, foundation, project, and/or client paid for a particular change.

 ### Filters